HumphreysCarter/LES-Machine-Learning/README.md

-# Enhancing the Prediction of Lake-Effect Snow Band Placement Downwind of Lake Ontario with Machine Learning
+# Environmental Analysis and Prediction of Lake-Effect Snow Events Downwind of Lake Ontario with Machine Learning